circleoh/naruei.github.io/README.md

-adarkroom
+# naurei.github.com
 =========

-A Dark Room - A Minimalist Text Adventure
+A Minimalist Text Adventure Game, strongly inspired by A Dark Room, made by a student studying CS and loves game